stratis-storage/stratis-docs/content/multi-threading.md

 We do not believe that this restriction will prove important in practice.
 The dbus crate's message channel is unbounded, so D-Bus messages can not be dropped although they may be handled very slowly if there is a backlog.
-A client will be able to observe this delay as a response to a D-Bus message may be very much delayed.
-Depending on the client's configuration, this may cause the client to hang indefinitely waitinf for a response or the client may receive a message indcating that no response was transmitted in the allotted time.
+Depending on the client's configuration, this may cause the client to hang indefinitely waiting for a response or the client may receive a message indcating that no response was transmitted in the allotted time.
 However, this situation can only arise if many messages require long-running actions to be taken and if these messages are sent in parallel.

 In any case, the improvement with respect to a single-threaded approach is obvious.
 In the existing single threaded design, stratisd would be